 But his ‘career’ in the street naming process started in the 1950s when he was title officer of North American Title Company, a subsidiary of Transamerica Title and Insurance Company.
 He was assigned to work with a developer named Christie who wanted to build on a long, narrow area adjacent to the Alhambra Avenue extension to the City of Pleasant Hill border.
 We know it now as Forest Hills, a favorite place for downtown residents to bring their children for trick or treat on Halloween.
 Busby’s task was to work with the developer (also called a subdivider) to help with recording the titles to the various pieces of land making up the project for the title map.
 That map would have all the residential lots on it for approval by the County Board of Supervisors which has oversight over street names on all title maps whether in incorporated or unincorporated areas.
 Title maps must also be approved by the city if within its boundaries or by the County Department of Conservation and Development (DCD) if in unincorporated areas.

-Raised in Martinez and a member of the 1948 Alhambra Union High graduating class, Busby also helped along with the late County Hospital director Dr. Charles Degnan by introducing Christie to influential businessmen, local professionals and town residents to build support for building homes on what was then the south-western edge of the Alhambra Avenue extension towards Pleasant Hill and the first to be built on what had been farm or grazing land since the Mexican era.
+Raised in Martinez and a member of the 1948 Alhambra Union High graduating class, Busby also helped along with the late County Hospital director Dr. George Degnan by introducing Christie to influential businessmen, local professionals and town residents to build support for building homes on what was then the south-western edge of the Alhambra Avenue extension towards Pleasant Hill and the first to be built on what had been farm or grazing land since the Mexican era.